cloudnash/DPDzero-DevOpsAssignment/README.md

 NOTE: I had allowed all the Inbound traffic from 8002 in our security group of EC2 machine.

-Only in my case I am running this is EC2 machine of PUBLIC IP: http://3.80.211.14 that can listens to port 8002 which you can see in see in the screenshot  py-A and py-B
+Only in my case I am running this is EC2 machine of PUBLIC IP: http://3.80.211.14 that can listens to port 8002 which you can see in see in the screenshot localhost8002_ping and localhost8002_hello